c-arthurs/QuArray/docs/TA export.rst

    * Choose the best threshold then proceed to 13

 #.
-Gausian blur shows the sigma value applied to the gausian and it must be applied after 12.
+Gaussian blur shows the sigma value applied to the gausian and it must be applied after 12.

 #.
 Closing should be applied after 13 and stands for binary morphological closing.